 Executive Control and Adolescent Health.
-Project examining the role of executive control across development on adolescent health (e.g., weight status) and health behaviors (e.g., diet, sleep), with an emphasis on the environmental context in which executive control and health interact.
+Project examining the role of executive control across development on adolescent health-related factors (e.g., weight status, diet, physical activity, sleep, stress reactivity, substance use, psychopathology), with an emphasis on the environmental context in which executive control and health interact.
 Collaboration with Developmental Cognitive Neuroscience Laboratory at UNL, Boys Town Child and Family Translational Research Center, and University of Nebraska Medical Center.

 Pediatric Sleep and Psychopathology Project.
 Exploring relationships between children’s sleep and mental health symptoms.
 Specific studies include daily-level investigations of bidirectional effects between sleep and psychopathology, sleep intervention development, and evaluation of a brief sleep protocol for children presenting with disruptive behavior problems.
 Collaboration with Boys Town.

 Stress, Sleep, and Minority Health Disparities.
 Project focusing on the effects of stress on critical health behaviors (e.g., sleep) and, ultimately, health outcomes among racial/ethnic minority families.
 Collaboration with Sociology faculty at UNL.

 Dr. Nelson's teaching interests are in clinical and clinical child psychology.
-He teaches courses in clinical assessment, child psychopathology, abnormal psychology, and child treatment.
+He teaches courses in child psychopathology and assessment, abnormal psychology, and child treatment.

 Peer Reviewed Journal Articles